A dramatic and thought-provoking novel of one family’s triumph in the face of the hardships and challenges of the post-Civil War South.

 The Wake of the Wind, J. California Cooper’s third novel, is her most penetrating look yet at the challenges that generations of African Americans have had to overcome in order to carve out a home for themselves and their families.
 Set in Texas in the waning years of the Civil War, the novel tells the dramatic story of a remarkable heroine, Lifee, and her husband, Mor.
 When Emancipation finally comes to Texas, Mor, Lifee, and the extended family they create from other slaves who are also looking for a home and a future, set out in search of a piece of land they can call their own.
 In the face of constant threats, they manage not only to survive but to succeed–their crops grow, their children thrive, they educate themselves and others.
 Lifee and Mor pass their intelligence, determination, and talents along to their children, the next generation to surge forward.
 At once tragic and triumphant, this is an epic story that captures with extraordinary authenticity the most important struggle of the last hundred years.

-J. California Cooper is the author of several novels, including, most recently, Some People, Some Other Place, and six collections of stories.
-She was honored as Black Playwright of the Year, and has received the American Book Award, the James… More about J. California Cooper
+J. California Cooper is the author of four novels and six collections of stories.
+She was honored as Black Playwright of the Year, and her work received the American Book Award, the James Baldwin Writing Award, and the Literary Lion… More about J. California Cooper

 Paperback | $15.95